rynchin/clusterattention/blog_template/blog.md

 That said, the overall picture is mixed, and our results should be interpreted cautiously.
 Performance varies sharply by domain, underscoring the need for domain-specific analyses before drawing broader conclusions.

-Moving forward, we would like to see attention mechanisms that adapt the number of clusters, learn hierarchical cluster structure across layers, or incorporate priors that encourage meaningful routing without manual tuning.
+Moving forward, we would like to see attention mechanisms that adapt the number of clusters, learn hierarchical cluster structure across layers, or incorporate priors that encourage meaningful routing without manual tuning, especially at larger sequence scales.

 # References

-1. Vaswani, A., et al. "Attention is all you need."
-NeurIPS 2017.
-2. Katharopoulos, A., et al. "Transformers are RNNs: Fast autoregressive transformers with linear attention."
+1. Katharopoulos, A., et al. "Transformers are RNNs: Fast autoregressive transformers with linear attention."
 ICML 2020.
-3. Choromanski, K., et al. "Rethinking attention with performers."
+2. Choromanski, K., et al. "Rethinking attention with performers."
 ICLR 2021.
-4. Kitaev, N., Kaiser, Ł., & Levskaya, A. "Reformer: The efficient transformer."
+3. Kitaev, N., Kaiser, Ł., & Levskaya, A. "Reformer: The efficient transformer."
 ICLR 2020.
+4. Vyas, A., Katharopoulos, A., & Fleuret, F. “Fast Transformers with Clustered Attention.”
+NeurIPS 2020.
 5. Child, R., Gray, S., Radford, A., & Sutskever, I. "Generating long sequences with sparse transformers." arXiv:1904.10509, 2019.
-6. Rae, J. W., & Razavi, A. "Do transformers need deep long-range memory?" arXiv:2007.04825, 2020.
-7. Beltagy, I., Peters, M. E., & Cohan, A. "Longformer: The long-document transformer." arXiv:2004.05150, 2020.
+6. Beltagy, I., Peters, M. E., & Cohan, A. "Longformer: The long-document transformer." arXiv:2004.05150, 2020.
-8. Zaheer, M., et al. "Big bird: Transformers for longer sequences."
+7. Zaheer, M., et al. "Big bird: Transformers for longer sequences."
 NeurIPS 2020.
-9. Courbariaux, M., Hubara, I., Soudry, D., El-Yaniv, R., & Bengio, Y. "Binarized Neural Networks: Training Neural Networks with Weights and Activations Constrained to +1 or −1." arXiv:1602.02830, 2016.
+8. Courbariaux, M., Hubara, I., Soudry, D., El-Yaniv, R., & Bengio, Y. "Binarized Neural Networks: Training Neural Networks with Weights and Activations Constrained to +1 or −1." arXiv:1602.02830, 2016.

 # Appendix
 ## ClusterKernelAttention Derivation
 ClusterKernelAttention replaces full token–token attention with kernel attention routed through soft clusters.
 Each token contributes its kernelized keys and values to the clusters it belongs to, clusters maintain running summaries, and tokens read back a cluster-conditioned context.

+**Process.**
 The procedure is as follows:
 1. **Soft cluster assignment.**
    Each token $x_i \in \mathbb{R}^d$ is projected to cluster logits